 Breaches are probably the only constant today and there are enough people on LinkedIn and elsewhere, the Cyber gurus, who are combing through every thing that Capital One didn't do.

-Instead, we propose that you focus on your organisation.
-Dust off your incident response plans, download our Cyber Incident Planning & Response mind-maps, see what past attendees have said about the how effective this CIPR workshop is and the real benefits it brings to all stakeholders in an organisation.
+Instead, we propose that you focus on your own organisation.
+Dust off your incident response plans, download our Cyber Incident Planning & Response mind-maps, see what past attendees have said about how effective this CIPR workshop is and the real benefits it brings to all stakeholders in an organisation.